stacksjs/stacks/README.md

 <!-- [![npm downloads][npm-downloads-src]][npm-downloads-href] -->
 <!-- [![Codecov][codecov-src]][codecov-href] -->

-# The Modern Component & Function Library
+# The Atomic UI/FX Engine

-The ultimate goal of the Stacks Framework is to _help you_ create & maintain component & function libraries.
-It shouldn't be a chore creating or maintaining them.
+The goal of the Stacks framework is to _help you_ create & maintain UIs (pages & components) & function libraries.
+In other words, it shouldn't be a chore creating or maintaining them.
 Stacks allows you to easily build highly-composable & scalable libraries—in beginner & expert-friendly ways—embodying [Composability-First Design](/composability-first-design.md) principles.

-> _The clever way to build component & function libraries._
+> _The clever way to build & share component & function libraries._

 **🤖 Zero-config, by design**

-The Stacks bundler automagically generates a Web Component library, Vue 2 & 3 libraries, a composable functions library, plus all of its relating type declarations.
-Out of plain HTML.
-The best of Vite & unbuild's engines in a _zero-config_ way.
+The Stacks framework automagically bundles & builds your code.
+A Web Component library, Vue 2 & 3 libraries, a composable functions library, plus all of its relating type declarations.
+Out of plain HTML & minimal JavaScript. _The best of the Vite & unbuild engines in a zero-config way._

 **🎨 Style with ease**